rtrlib/handbook/source/intro.rst

 and the BGP Prefix Origin Validation :cite:`RFC-6811`.
-The latest release of the RTRlib also supports the Internet-Draft :cite:`draft-ietf-sidr-rpki-rtr-rfc6810-bis` to enable the maintenance of router keys which are required to deploy BGPSEC in the future.
+The latest release of the RTRlib also supports the Internet-Draft :cite:`draft-ietf-sidr-rpki-rtr-rfc6810-bis` to enable the maintenance of router keys which are required to deploy BGPsec :cite:`draft-ietf-sidr-bgpsec-overview` in the future.

 Background
 ==========